Criteria for Fermentor Designing

 Following basic points should be considered while designing a fermentor.

 - Water management

 - Energy requirements

 - Waste treatment

-- Operation should be reliable
+- The operation should be reliable

-- Operation should be contamination free.
+- The operation should be contamination free.

 - Since the fermentor has to withstand repeated sterilization and cleaning, it should be constructed from non-toxic, corrosion-resistant materials.

 - Small fermentation vessels of a few liters capacity are constructed from glass and/or stainless steel.

 - Pilot-scale and many production vessels are normally made of stainless steel with polished internal surfaces.

 - A very large fermentor is often constructed from mild steel lined with glass or plastic, to reduce the cost.

 - If the aseptic operation is required, all associated pipelines transporting air, inoculum, and nutrients for the fermentation need to be sterilizable, usually by steam.

 - Most vessel cleaning operations are now automated using spray jets, which are located within the vessels.
 They efficiently disperse cleaning fluids and this cleaning mechanism is referred to as cleaning-in-place CIP.